Subham2510/DS-Analytics-Project-Portfolio/Top 1000 Youtubers analyzed_Using Power BI/README.md

 # Top 1000 YouTubers Analysis with Power BI 📊🎬

 ## Introduction
 This project delves into the realm of Top 1000 YouTubers, undertaken as part of Onyx Data's #dataDNA November 2023 Challenge.
-Navigating through subscriber counts, views, and trends, Power BI serves as the compass in uncovering insights akin to discovering hidden treasures within the vast world of YouTube.
+Navigating through subscriber counts, views, and trends, Power BI serves as the compass for uncovering insights akin to discovering hidden treasures within the vast world of YouTube.

 ![Top1000YT Page1](https://github.com/Subham2510/DS-Analytics-Project-Portfolio/assets/91491744/7a662f2a-5116-4095-9cb6-8ddb65977f49)